yuanzhongshang/MAPLE/docs/documentation/03_MAPLE_Example.md

 * **Omega.se**: the estimated matrix consists of the standard errors of the intercept estimates obtained from LD score regression.

 Users have the option to skip this step and set the estimate `Omega` of Ω to the identity matrix if there is no confounding arising from sample structure.

 ## Step 2: Running MAPLE

 The `MAPLE` function utilizes a scalable sampling-based algorithm to acquire calibrated p-values.
+We used 7.05 seconds on Windows 11 in this step.

 ```
 #load the z-score